magi82/RxViewBinder/README.md

   }
 ```

-- Or you can also stream a stream without creating an observer.
+- Or you can simply send the stream without creating an observer.

 ```swift
   func binding(command: Command) {